TAG | after o levels

 Examination Entry Requirements

-- Registration for exam is 10-22 March 2008.
+• Registration for exam is usually during March period every year.
 You may register online at SEAB site

 These logistics matters should be well taken care by the private centres when you sign up with them.